bteger508/secure-sms-chat-plugin/Discovery/README.md

 ## Folder Contents
 - DiscoveryMeeting.png - screenshot of the our discovery meeting Zoom call
 - FollowupQuestions.md - a list of followup questions to refine the software requirements
+- Minutes.md - record of our discovery meeting, what was discussed and who attended

 ## Meeting Participants
 - All capstone members